gulshantelkar/Payment-App/README.md

 ### To enable authorization, you need to assign a token to each user and explicitly assign the admin role to at least one user.
 ### And put in the header section ( You can follow the below images)

+### One can make multiple transactions with one invoice ID.
+I have also covered that by putting a condition that if the amount recovered == amount of the invoice,
+then the status will be set to 'completed' ( default status = "pending") ( see create transaction api)
 ## Create Users

 - Endpoint: `http://127.0.0.1:8000/users/`